Pienvkk/Tech/README.md

 Submit a pull request if you have improvements or bug fixes.

-Contact us directly via [email/contact info if applicable].
+Contact us directly via @email.